- Updated April 14, 2026

 - The expiration date is at least 30 days away

-If your test strips expire within a few weeks, most buyers won’t purchase them — but some may donate them.
+If your test strips expire within a few weeks, most buyers won’t purchase them — but they may no longer meet current buyer eligibility requirements.

 Step 2: Check Current Payout Rates

-Visit the buyer’s website to review current payout rates based on brand, condition, and expiration date.
+Products are evaluated during inspection based on their condition and current eligibility requirements.
 Most platforms provide clear pricing guidelines so you know what to expect before shipping.

 - Brand and model (e.g., OneTouch Verio, Accu-Chek Guide)